“You can spot the new students easily, They’re walking round with theirs heads craned upwards”

 I lived on Lark Lane when I first started, so where better to start than outside my own door.

-Shops were interesting to me as they changed round there frequently, they might also provide me with commissions from owners interested in promoting their shop or otherwise.
-My aim initially though was to create the image of one side of the whole street, my thinking this would be neat, and commercial.
+Shops were interesting to me as they changed around in that area frequently, they might also provide me with commissions from owners interested in promoting their shop or otherwise.
+My aim initially though was to create the image of one side of the whole street, my thinking – this would be neat, and commercial.
 Ive always liked what I used to call panoramic, but now we know as letterbox, 16:9, landscape etc.

 The commission’s I received where for images for marketing and framed prints for their shop, their family and/or friends.
 A few pictures like Keiths, Milo lounge were commercial, but the majority, much less so.
 I approached other shops around Toxteth, Allerton, and Aigburth and started to do images where I liked the buildings.
 I thought about doing more commercial prints like the Liver Building etc but would be competing with others.
 I wanted to do the neglected buildings and figured they’d at least be unique.